openthc/docker/INSTALL.md

-This installation document is intended for tests, demonstration, single-tenant amd small-scale productive environments.
+This installation document is intended for tests, demonstration, single-tenant and small-scale productive environments.

 ## Requirements